conoroshea1996/elderJsTest/src/routes/blog/creative-job-postings.md

 ---
-title: "Are creative job postings the key to sourcing top candidates?"
+title: 'Are creative job postings the key to sourcing top candidates?'
-date: "2016-03-01"
+date: '2016-03-01'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "creative-job-postings"
+slug: 'creative-job-postings'
-seoTitle: "Are creative job postings the key to sourcing top candidates?"
+seoTitle: 'Are creative job postings the key to sourcing top candidates?'
-seoDescription: "Creative job postings help your organisation to reach candidates.
-Your recruiting team can implement these by keeping a few things in mind:"
+seoDescription: 'Creative job postings help your organisation to reach candidates.
+Your recruiting team can implement these by keeping a few things in mind:'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/pexels-photo-256484.jpeg"
+coverImage: '/images/pexels-photo-256484.jpeg'
 ---

 _Creative job postings help your organisation to reach candidates.
 Your recruiting team can implement these easily when hiring, by keeping a few things in mind._